HenriqueDNMAL/helpjuice-challenge/README.md

 # README
+# Helpjuyice Project

 Hello Helpjuyice team, hope you guys are doing great.
 Here's a summary of what I have done:

-1st - Did all the stuff to create a new project and repository on GitHub (rails new, gh repo, bundle) 2nd - Created the model for Article, Articles controller, the view, its route and seed 3rd - Created the "search" method in the Articles controller, and the search form in the view 4th - Created the JavaScript to handle the autocomplete and be recorded only once to avoid the "pyramid problem" 5th - Created the model for SearchAnalytic, SearchAnalytics controller, the view and its route 6th - Added the record logic to the "search" method to store the inputs 7th - Created the "index" method in the SearchAnalytics controller, to display analytics based on the inputs on a dashboard 8th - Created the validations and test of both models, and also the SearchAnalytics controller 9th - Deployed on Heroku to test it live
+## Summary

+### Initial Setup
+1. Created a new project and repository on GitHub using:
+   - `rails new`
+   - `gh repo`
+   - `bundle`

+### Article Model
+2. Created the Article model, Articles controller, view, route, and seed.

+### Search Functionality
+3. Added the `search` method in the Articles controller and the search form in the view.

+### Autocomplete Feature
+4. Implemented JavaScript to handle autocomplete, ensuring it records only once to avoid the "pyramid problem."

+### Search Analytics
+5. Created the SearchAnalytic model, SearchAnalytics controller, view, and route.

+### Record Logic
+6. Added logic to the `search` method to store the inputs.

+### Analytics Dashboard
+7. Implemented the `index` method in the SearchAnalytics controller to display analytics based on the inputs on a dashboard.

+### Validations and Tests
+8. Created validations and tests for both models and the SearchAnalytics controller.

+### Deployment
+9. Deployed the application on Heroku for live testing.

+### Live Server Adjustments
-10th - Did some configurations and adjustments on the live server
+10. Made configurations and adjustments on the live server.